walles/catiplicator/README.md

 * :white_check_mark: Welcome screen when starting
 * :white_check_mark: Each run requires the user to press a button saying: "Level N"
 * :white_check_mark: Each level consists of 10 different challenges
-* Challenges are picked by the app so that the player succeeds 80% of the time
+* :white_check_mark: Challenges are picked by the app so that the player succeeds 80% of the time
-* On player faults, the app lowers the player level by 1.00
+* :white_check_mark: On player faults, the app lowers the player level by 1.00
-* On player successes, the app raises the player level by 0.25
+* :white_check_mark: On player successes, the app raises the player level by 0.25
 * :white_check_mark: Free text answers
 * On a wrong answer the player is shown an explanation
   * As an NxM grid?